 There are many words you can use to describe London's public transport: efficient, busy, and funnily enough, iconic!
 Even before you moved here, you've probably already seen the famous red-hued double-decker buses in the city.
 Though mostly used by tourists nowadays, it's still a common way to commute here.
 The black taxis of London are just as memorable as the yellow cabs of New York, providing quite a sophisticated look on the public vehicle.
 And if you want to hail one, you can easily use an app to book a ride.
 However, it's the underground metro system, commonly referred to as "the tube," that most people use to get around here.
 It's arguably the busiest system in all of London's public transport.

 There are so many different districts in London that it's very hard to choose which one to call home.
 At least, it may seem like that at first.
-The process becomes much easier when you know what type of lifestyle you'll want to live out when you get here.
+The process becomes much easier when you know what type of lifestyle you'll want to live when you get here.
 For instance, if you want an exciting bachelor/ette-type stay where you can go out as often as you can at night, then pick SoHo.
 Want to stay at an urban place where everything you'll ever need is just a hop and a skip away?
 That pretty much sounds like the Covent Garden neighborhood.

 It's no secret that the living costs in London are practically through the roof.
 The British capital is one of the most expensive cities in the world after all.
 It'd be foolish of you to think that you can survive on just a couple of Pound Sterlings a day.
 What if you wanted to live in a luxurious long-term rental, for instance?
-Expect that you'll have to pay around £1,320.00 to £5,000.00, depending on which are you choose and how many bedrooms your flat has.
+Expect that you'll have to pay around £1,320.00 to £5,000.00, depending on which you choose and how many bedrooms your flat has.
 Buying a home in London is even more expensive, especially since the price per square meter ranges from a minimum of £5,000.00 and a maximum of £16,000.00!

 If those living costs overwhelmed you a bit, don't worry!
 All you really need is a good job here and you'll be fine.
 In fact, you're probably only moving here because of work, aren't you?
 That is the most common way to get legal residence here.
 And with its stable job market—76.4% employment rate and 3.9% unemployment rate—you'll still have many opportunities to find one in the event that you'll need to.
 Luckily, the process of finding a job in London is easy and diverse enough.
 You can either get one off the internet, enlist the help of a recruitment agency, or rely on your network!